Clinical neuropsychology postdoctoral fellowship

 Angela Canas, Ph.D.

-Dr. Canas is a clinical neuropsychologist at Children’s Health and an Assistant Professor of Psychiatry at the University of Texas Southwestern (UTSW) Medical Center.
+Dr. Canas is a Spanish-bilingual clinical neuropsychologist at Children’s Health and an Assistant Professor of Psychiatry at the University of Texas Southwestern (UTSW) Medical Center.
 Dr. Canas conducts neuropsychological evaluations of pediatric patients with an array of complex medical, developmental, and neurological conditions, with an emphasis on Spanish-monolingual and bilingual patients, as well as those with neurofibromatosis, type I (NF1) and congenital heart disease (CHD).
 She is the Lead Pediatric Neuropsychologist for the Children’s Health/UTSW Neurofibromatosis Program and the Bilingual Neuropsychologist for the Children's Health Heart Center Fontan Program.
-Her clinical interests include formulating effective methods by which to establish the need for comprehensive neuropsychological evaluations in patients with NF1 and CHD and increasing the quality of care provided to Spanish-speaking families.
+She has a special interest in the equitable assessment of Spanish-speaking patients, as well as patient/family-centered care coordination.
 Her research interests primarily revolve around the cognitive, academic, and psychosocial outcomes of NF1, CHD, and dual language exposure.
-Dr. Canas participates in research projects sponsored by the NF Clinical Trials Consortium and the Cardiac Neurodevelopmental Outcome Collaborative and has published in the area of bilingual assessment.
-Dr. Canas also holds a National Certification in School Psychology and was elected to the Board of Directors of the Hispanic Neuropsychological Society (2022-2024).
-She is also the Co-Chair of the Children’s Health Neuropsychology Bilingual Committee, serves on the UTSW Clinical Training Committee, and participates in the education and clinical supervision of trainees, recently serving as the Children’s Health/UTSW Cultural Diversity Scholar supervisor.
+Dr. Canas participates in research projects sponsored by the NF Clinical Trials Consortium and the Cardiac Neurodevelopmental Outcome Collaborative.
+She has published in the area of Spanish-bilingual assessment and recently co-authored a book chapter on NF1 and NF2-Related Schwannomatosis.
+Dr. Canas holds a National Certification in School Psychology and was previously elected to the Board of Directors of the Hispanic Neuropsychological Society.
+She is also the Co-Chair of the Children’s Health Neuropsychology Bilingual Committee, serves on the UTSW Clinical Training Committee, and participates in the education and clinical supervision of interns and fellows.

 Jordan Constance, Ph.D.

-Dr. Constance is a pediatric neuropsychologist at Children’s Health.
+Dr. Constance is a pediatric rehabilitation neuropsychologist at Children’s Health and an Assistant Professor of Psychiatry at the University of Texas Southwestern (UTSW) Medical Center.
 She completed her Ph.D. at Southern Illinois University and a two-year postdoctoral fellowship in Rehabilitation Psychology and Neuropsychology at Michigan Medicine.
-She works primarily within the department of Physical Medicine and Rehabilitation on the pediatric inpatient rehabilitation unit at Our Children’s House to treat and assess children and adolescents with acquired brain injuries and other neurological conditions.
+She works primarily within the department of Physical Medicine and Rehabilitation on the inpatient medical and rehabilitation units at Children’s Medical Center Dallas to treat and assess children and adolescents with acquired brain injuries and other neurological conditions.
 She has a special interest in early childhood development and neurodevelopmental assessment.
 Dr. Constance is involved in various professional organizations and participates in the education and clinical supervision of trainees.

 Candace Genest, Ph.D, ABPP.